spences10/scottspence.com/posts/2021/12/27/keychron-q1-first-impressions/index.md

 [![keychron-q1-backplate-with-tape]] [keychron-q1-backplate-with-tape]

-You can see the imprint of the PBC on the foam there, so it's a really tight fit with the additional layer of foam in there.
+You can see the imprint of the PCB on the foam there, so it's a really tight fit with the additional layer of foam in there.

 [![keychron-q1-backplate-and-pcb]] [keychron-q1-backplate-and-pcb]